-Does your baby arching her back?
-Do you notice them doing it while sleeping, lying down, nursing, breastfeeding and crying at night?
+Is your baby arching her back or neck?
+Do you notice them doing it while sleeping, lying down, nursing, breastfeeding, and crying at night?
 We understand that as a mother, anything that appears out of the usual may be concerning.
 We just want our children to be healthy, prosper, and develop.
 Our alarm bells keep ringing when things don’t go as expected.

-We’ll go through the potential causes of your infant arching their back in this post, as well as what you can do to help.
+We’ll go through the potential causes of your infant arching their back when they are 3, 4, or even 6 months old.
+We will also see what you can do to help.